The 5 best movies screening around Philadelphia this week

 On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
 Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
 When Charlie revives him, and she quickly learns this is no ordinary yellow VW bug.

-With a critical approval rating of 93 percent and an audience score of 94 percent on Rotten Tomatoes, Bumblebee has become a favorite since its release on December 21.
-The site's critical consensus notes that "Bumblebee proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."
+With a 93 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, Bumblebee has become a favorite since its release on December 21.
+Per the site's summary of critic reviews, "Bumblebee proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."

-It's screening at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Wednesday, January 9; University City Penn 6 (4012 Walnut St.) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Thursday, January 10; and AMC Broad Street 7 (1600 N. Broadstreet) through Thursday, January 10.
+It's screening at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Wednesday, January 9; University City Penn 6 (4012 Walnut St.) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Friday, January 11; and AMC Broadstreet 7 (1600 N. Broadstreet) through Thursday, January 10.
 Click here for showtimes and tickets.

 Creed II